The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights

-Hence, the solution defined in~\eqref{sol:LP} is a feasible solution for $\foneLP$.
+Hence, the solution defined in~\eqref{sol:LP1} is a feasible solution for $\foneLP$.
 Its objective value is

-Thus, the objective value of the solution in~\eqref{sol:LP} coincides with the right-hand side of~\eqref{proof:geq_of}.
-Consequently, the solution attains the lower bound and is therefore optimal, with optimal value as in~\eqref{eq:LPoptval}. \end{proof}
+Thus, the objective value of the solution in~\eqref{sol:LP1} coincides with the right-hand side of~\eqref{proof:geq_of}.
+Consequently, the solution attains the lower bound and is therefore optimal, with optimal objective function value as in~\eqref{eq:LPoptval}. \end{proof}

-\subsubsection{Proof of Proposition \ref{prop:mcoi}}
+\subsection{Proof of Proposition \ref{prop:mcoi}}

 \begin{proof} Consider a feasible solution to $\fone$.
 From the assignment constraints~\eqref{con:kanto-ass} and the linking constraints~\eqref{con:kanto-alpha}, we know that, for every $c \in \classes$, if an item of class~$c$ is packed in bin~$b$, then $y_{cb} = 1$.
 Thus, items of any class $c \in \classes$ can only be packed in bins $b$ for which $y_{cb} = 1$.
 For every $c \in \classes$, let us denote this set of bins as